This Corn Chowder Recipe is loaded with tender potatoes, smoky bacon, and sweet corn, is the perfect creamy and comforting meal!

 • Remove the lid, discard the corn cobs and bay leaf, and stir in the corn kernels.
 Cook for 5–7 minutes or until the corn is tender.
 Stir in the heavy cream and adjust seasonings to taste.

-• Stir in half of the cooked bacon and a handful of finely diced fresh herbs if desired.
+• Stir in half the cooked bacon and a handful of finely diced fresh herbs if desired.
 Ladle the chowder into bowls and top with the remaining bacon.
-Garnish with more fresh herbs and serve with warm, crusty bread.
+Garnish with more fresh herbs and serve with warm, hearty bread.

 Recipe Notes